/

 Some Kinesthetic learners prefer textual information and learn best by reading and writing down information.
 They process information best through reading textbooks, taking detailed notes, and writing essays.
 They may also benefit from summarizing information in their own words.
 So, you might also try making lists, rewriting notes and rereading texts, converting visual ideas into writing, and reading aloud to support your child’s learning.

 Most teachers present information in several formats to accommodate all students’ learning styles.
-If your student needs help with a subject, ask their teacher or tutor to help you ascertain their learning style and present the information in the best way they will absorb.
+If your student needs help with a subject, ask their teacher or tutor to help you determine their learning style and present the information in the best way they will absorb.

 You can also have your student take a quick online test with sites such as ID Pride or VARK.
 Tutors and teachers are also great at understanding learning styles, and they can help your student understand their learning styles and convert information into a format they know best.